What is 2.5704 as a fraction?

 Step 3:

 Next, we find the Greatest Common Factor (GCF) for 25704 and 10000.
-A factor is a number that divides into another number without any remainder.
+Keep in mind a factor is just a number that divides into another number without any remainder.

 The factors of 25704 are: 1 2 3 4 6 7 8 9 12 14 17 18 21 24 27 28 34 36 42 51 54 56 63 68 72 84 102 108 119 126 136 153 168 189 204 216 238 252 306 357 378 408 459 476 504 612 714 756 918 952 1071 1224 1428 1512 1836 2142 2856 3213 3672 4284 6426 8568 12852 25704